“This is a new pattern.”

 There are a few things we can do for ourselves in benzo withdrawal.

 - Diet.
-Eat one ingredient foods, organic if possible.
-I believe that going gluten-free is a good idea in benzo withdrawal, but I don’t recommend extreme diets of any kind.
-I tried vegan and keto at various times, and both made me worse.
-In all things benzo withdrawal, I think the Goldilocks approach often works best.
-Not too much “this,” and not too much “that,” but rather a sweet spot between the two.
+Eat a whole-food, plant-based diet.
+It is the healthiest, and most healing, for everyone.
 Drink lots of fresh clean un-fluoridated water.
 Avoid sugar, additives, coloring, caffeine, alcohol, and preservatives.
-Supplements can make us worse, so please be careful. magnesium, fish oil, vitamin D and vitamin B often rev us up in withdrawal.
+Supplements can make us worse, so please be careful.
+Magnesium, fish oil, vitamin D, and vitamin B often rev us up in withdrawal.
 Avoid herbs or teas that work on GABA.

 - Exercise.
 Our bodies need to move, however, in benzo withdrawal too much movement can bring on a wave of symptoms.
 It’s best to take gentle walks or swims and to avoid intense exercise.
 Find your Goldilocks exercise intensity and remain with that until you are more healed and you can tolerate more physical activity.

 - Avoid stress.
 Without enough working GABA receptors, your body is under a great deal of stress.
 We don’t need to add to it.
 Avoid places with loud noises or a lot of stimulation.
 Don’t drive in heavy traffic or for too long.
 Avoid people who are drama-filled or are energy vampires.
 Don’t make big life decisions in benzo withdrawal if you can avoid it, i.e. don’t get divorced, sell your home, etc. Find ways to cut stress out of your daily life whenever possible.